Computing and Systems Development HND/C

 - Digital Image Creation and Development

 You will have the opportunity to take part in an overseas residential visit.
 Previous destinations for IT and Computing higher education students have included CERN and other sites in Geneva, Switzerland and various sites in Berlin, Germany.
 There will also be opportunities to gain relevant IT related work experience.

 You will be assessed using a variety of methods including: the creation of fully tested functioning software; formal written reports; practical tasks; the evaluation of case studies; presentations and in-class tests both written and online.

 - David Howarth BSc (Hons), PGCE

-Age 25 plus entry is considered on an individual basis with the course tutor in lieu of experience, enthusiasm, and other forms of evidence of aptitude.
+Age 25 plus entry is considered on an individual basis by the Programme Manager based on experience, enthusiasm and other evidence of aptitude.

 Please apply directly to Strode College.
 See How to Apply for more information.

 Successful completion of the HNC will allow you to progress on to the HND.
 Those who complete the HND will be able to progress to a BSc (Hons) in Computing or IT at a university.